 This week I pondered the dreamer’s journey.
 I thought about everything that has happened to me.
 I thought about my dreams and I asked, “Why?”
 I have every right to ask God and the universe, “Why?”
 I know that this has all happened for a reason, but what reason?

 To make me stronger?

-There are a few things my dreamer’s journey through hell as taught me thus far:
+A few things my dreamer’s journey through hell has taught me